prasadwatane/PortfolioManager/README.md

 # PortfolioManager
 PortfolioManager
-The application follows Clean Architecture principles with the following layers:
+The application is organized into four distinct layers, each with a well-defined responsibility:

 PortfolioManager/
-├── Domain/           # Core business entities and domain logic ├── Application/      # Application services, use cases, and commands ├── Infra/            # Infrastructure concerns (file system, data access) └── Presentation/    # Console-based user interface
+├── Domain/           # Core business entities and domain logic ├── Application/      # Use cases, application services, and commands ├── Infra/            # Infrastructure (file system, data access) └── Presentation/    # Console-based user interface